Buying a house in the Netherlands in 10 steps:

 the ultimate home buying roadmapTo 'expat mortgages'

 Are you thinking about buying a house in the Netherlands?
 Buying a Dutch house as an expat might seem challenging to you.
 It can be a complicated and stressful process, that probably differs from what you’re used to at home.
-And even worse: the housing market in 2019 is very competitive and the housing shortage is still growing.
-But don’t worry, buying a house doesn’t have to be (too) complicated.
-In this article we’ll walk you through all the important steps in our ’10 steps of buying a house in the Netherlands’ and explain the whole house buying process clearly.
+And what's going on at the housing market in the Netherlands?
+Don’t worry, buying a house doesn’t have to be (too) complicated.
+In this article we’ll walk you through 10 important steps of buying a house in the Netherlands and explain the whole house buying process clearly.

 Step 1: set your budget to buying a house